FACT SHEET – UQAM 2025/26

 – DALF (Diplôme approfondi de langue française)

-– Language School or French Department at the home university (letter dated
+– Language School or French Department at the home university (letter dated and signed by a competent person, on the establishment’s letterhead and certifying level B2)

 Test results must be dated no more than two years.